starkware-libs/starknet-staking/src/flow_test/flow_ideas.md

 ## k=1 -> k=2 balances
 - delegator claim rewards when last change is in epoch + 2, then advance epochs and claim again to see no missing rewards
 - same as above, also when there is change in epoch + 1
-- delegate, advance epoch and get rewards for the pool, claim - zero rewards for the delegate
-- delegate, advance epoch, delegate, advance epoch, claim rewards - only for the first delegation, advance epoch, claim rewards - for all
-- delegator claim after claim
-- delegator claim after claim when exists checkpoint with the current epoch of the first claim
 - staker change balance in each epoch (increase, intent, delegate increase, delegate intent, delegate exit) and attest in each epoch - test rewards (also some epochs with no balance change and some epochs with no attest)
 - staker has multiple pool with multiple delegator each, change balance (staker, strk delegate, btc delegate) and attest in many epochs and test rewards both staker and members
 - test staker claim rewards with more than one balance change in an epoch.